tomwhite007/rename-angular-component/README.md

 ## How to use

-Right-click the Angular file or its associated sibling file (.html, .scss, .css, .spec.ts).
+1. Right-click the Angular file or its associated sibling file (.html, .scss, .css, .spec.ts).

-Click 'Rename Angular file' and then enter a new name.
+2. Click 'Rename Angular file', and then enter a new name (include a dot-suffix if you want to follow the old style guide).

-The extension converts the text you enter into kebab case for the filename, capital case for the class name, the correct case for the type of selector, and then adds all the existing prefixes and suffixes back on.
+3. The extension converts the text you enter into kebab case for the filename, capital case for the class name, the correct case for the type of selector, and then adds all the existing prefixes and suffixes back on.

 Note: There is a default option that assumes your project uses Standalone Components.
 Please see 'Extension Settings' below for further info if your project uses Modules.